BainbridgeArtisanResourceNetwork/Barney/README.md

 python3 examples/barn_tech_lab.py
 ```

 To run under ROS (which is the preferred way to run - and the way we will run on the physical robot), use the following command.
-Make sure to source the setup.bash file under the I

 ```bash
 cd /pyrobosim_ws/  # Use ~/Barney/ for MAC